 It seems to me that Christ included just about everyone in his community, except the arrogant.

 I perceive a parallel between some theological concepts out of the Judeo-Christian tradition and current psychological theory.
-For instance, the idea of original sin now has its manifestation as the psychoanalytic concept of primary narciissism.
+For instance, the idea of original sin now has its manifestation as the psychoanalytic concept of primary narcissism.
 Also, the Old Testament prohibition against idolatry now appears within attachment theory.
-Idol worship involved what in psychological language is called a bad and unhealthy attachment with an object, one which takes the place of an attachment to an intangible being.
+Idol worship involved what in psychological language is called bad and unhealthy attachments with an objects, one which takes the place of an attachment to an intangible being.
 Modern attachments to things that we make are misguided if we end up understanding ourselves in terms of the things that we make.
 On one hand it was useful to understand brain function in terms of the telephone system including the switchboard, and it has become useful to understand brain function in terms of the computer software that some of us make.
 On the other hand, however, something is lost if our primary way of comprehending ourselves is in terms of the things we make.

 The above reflections presume that during the last three thousand years of Western history, theological thought and its language have evolved into psychological thought at its language.
 As I indicate above, they are in some cases referring to the same phenomenon in human experience but from different perspectives.
 To elaborate further, private psychological experience of the kind we know today did not occur the further back in Western history we search.
 As others such as Julian Jaynes have noted, people were apt to experience their thoughts as due to external forces.
 A person was a locale for thinking and feelings, but such experience was not necessarily attributed to oneself.
 For lack of better words, thinking and feeling was attributed to intangible forces or beings, sometimes conceived as being spirits.
 As this kind of personal experience slowly became less communal and more private, and as self reflection and self observation developed over the centuries, thinking and feeling became more attributed to oneself.
-This resulted in the slow emergence of a psychological perspective. at the core of humanism.
+This resulted in the slow emergence of a psychological perspective, one at the core of humanism.

 Stephen Greenblattt presents interesting relflections.
-What is missing from his reflections is a sense of the developmental aspects that permeate this fundamental story.
+What is missing from his reflections is a sense of the developmental aspects that permeate this fundamental story of Adam and Eve.
 He misses a sense of the way that the writer or writers projected a sense of their own personal origins to the origins of humans.
-In other words, the story of Adam and Eve contains a rudimentary sense that the history of humanity has its paralllels in individual human development, one in which an age of innocence and self reflection are lost.
+In other words, the story contains a rudimentary sense that the history of humanity has its paralllels in individual human development, one in which an age of innocence and self reflection are lost.

 In sum, the idea of lilteral interpretation is a relatively modern invention that attained full form as part of the Scientific Revolution of the 17th century.

 That Adam and Eve started out naked parallels that all humans and born naked.
 The Fall is something involving an awakening somewhat parallel to puberty.
-It is misleading to consider this awakening to be some kind of teenage experience because, the modern teenager is yet another moderan invention that began to appear in the 19th century and did not really get going in North America until, say, the 1950's.
+It is misleading to consider this awakening to be some kind of teenage experience because, the modern teenager is yet another moderan creation that began to appear in the 19th century and did not really get going in North America until, say, the 1950's.
 Perhaps Rousseau was our first teenager, as evident in the angst conveyed in his Confessions.

 Puberty does involve a break, which in previous centuries involved a transition to a new role within society, one usually involving bethrotal and then marriage, as community events.
-There was no dating, and few friendships with the opposite sex, as that too is a modern invention.
+There was no dating, and few friendships with the opposite sex, as that too is a modern creation.